clebig/vitalpbx_ha/README.md

 To execute the process of changing the role, we recommend using the following command:<br>

 <pre>
-[root@vitalpbx1-2 /]# bascul
+[root@vitalpbx-master /]# bascul
 ************************************************************
 *     Change the roles of servers in high availability     *
 * <strong>WARNING-WARNING-WARNING-WARNING-WARNING-WARNING-WARNING</strong>  *
 *All calls in progress will be lost and the system will be *
 *     be in an unavailable state for a few seconds.        *
 ************************************************************
-Are you sure to switch from vitalpbx1.local to vitalpbx2.local? (yes,no) >
+Are you sure to switch from vitalpbx-master.local to vitalpbx-slave.local? (yes,no) >
 </pre>

-This action convert the vitalpbx1.local to Slave and vitalpbx2.local to Master.
+This action convert the vitalpbx-master.local to Slave and vitalpbx-slave.local to Master.
 If you want to return to default do the same again.<br>

 Next we will show a short video how high availability works in VitalPBX<br>
 <div align="center">